mvglasow/unison-wiki/Reporting-Bugs-and-Feature-Requests.md

 Note that bugs must be against a recent version, often the most recent version.
 Even if you report a bug against 2.51.5 in 2022-04, you will be asked to update and retest.

 The language should be along the lines of "unison does this wrong.
 I did X and should have gotten Y but Z happened".
 If you are about to write "I don't understand how to do X" or "If I did Y would it work", that is a clue that your message belongs on the users list and is not a bug report.
 The bug tracker is not a forum, and questions in the bug tracker will be summarily closed.
 The bug tracker is also not a consulting service.

+Log data must be provided as undamaged text (specifically without incorrect line wrapping) not an image of text.
+This is for accessibility, and to enable those reading to choose font size and to be able to search.
+Images of the GUI are acceptable when the bug concerns how the GUI displays things.

 Your issue, if not closed, will probably get labels with the maintainer's assessment of importance, difficulty, etc.  Do not worry about these decisions; bugs get fixed when someone submits a quality PR, and there is no team working on your high-priority bug.